knassar702/scant3r/README.md

-# Scant3r - Moduler loaderd with some functions for write your pentesting script faster

 **Why would you use Scant3r?**

 scant3r will help you to write your own python script faster , you don't need to configure http/threads/errors/options/etc... , just by writing main function in your script , you can run it in your terminal or access your script from api :D